 Microclimate, Species Interactions, Soil Type & Plant Distribution

 For my PhD in Ecology at UC Davis, I investigated how microclimate, soil properties, and interactions between neighboring plants, or between plants and symbiotic fungi, affect plant distribution in the Klamath-Siskiyou mountains.

-I studied how changing precipitation regimes and nitrogen affect grasses in the Brazilian Cerrado (savanna) for my Master’s with Emilio Bruna (University of Florida) in collaboration with Michelle Mack (Univ. of Northern Arizona), Heraldo Vasconcelos and Laura Barbosa Silva (Universidade Federal de Uberlândia).
+I studied how changing precipitation regimes and nitrogen affect grasses in the Brazilian Cerrado for my Master’s at University of Florida with Emilio Bruna in collaboration with Michelle Mack, Heraldo Vasconcelos, and Laura Barbosa Silva (Universidade Federal de Uberlândia).

 I also have a special fondness for orchids.
 I have studied Andean cloud forest orchids and fungal associations and distribution patterns of ladyslipper species (Cypripedium).